 The data in the Mortality Collection is accessed by authorised National Collections and Reporting staff for maintenance, data quality, audit and analytical purposes.

-Paper records are stored in a locked office with swipe-card security, in a locked basement storeroom at the Ministry of Health, and Archive Security.
+Paper records are stored in a locked office with swipe-card security, and in an offsite secure record storage facility.

 Information available to the general public is of a statistical and non-identifiable nature.
-Researchers requiring identifiable data will usually need approval from an Ethics Committee.
+A data release policy covers approval where appropriate from an Ethics Committee.

 National reports and publications

-The National Collections and Reporting Group publishes three annual report series: Mortality and Demographic Data, Suicide Facts and Fetal and Infant Deaths.
-The latter publication contains detailed information on numbers and rates of livebirths, fetal deaths, and neonatal and post-neonatal deaths.
-These publications are available in the Publications section.
+The National Collections and Reporting Group publishes three annual report series: Mortality and Demographic Data, Suicide Facts, and Fetal and Infant Deaths.
+The latter publication contains detailed information on numbers and rates of live births, fetal deaths, and neonatal and post-neonatal deaths.
+These publications, along with supporting tables of provisional and final mortality data, are available in the Publications section.

-Customised datasets or summary reports are available on request, either electronically or on paper.
+Customised datasets or summary reports are available on request.
 Staff from the Analytical Services team can help to define the specifications for a request and are familiar with the strengths and weaknesses of the data.

 There may be charges associated with data extracts.